hashicorp/katakoda/terraform-infrastructure-pipelines/verify-deployments.md

 Go to the Vault UI tab in the Katacoda terminal pane or visit `[[HOST_SUBDOMAIN]]-8200-[[KATACODA_HOST]].environments.katacoda.com` in your browser to access the Vault UI.

 > **Note:** The Vault pods have warnings because Vault is sealed.
-Do **not** unseal Vault during this workshop.
 You can learn how to unseal Vault in the [CLI initialize and unseal documentation for Vault](https://www.vaultproject.io/docs/platform/k8s/helm/run#initialize-and-unseal-vault), and can try it on your own by reproducing this lab locally, following [this tutorial](https://learn.hashicorp.com/terraform/kubernetes/consul-vault-kubernetes-run-triggers).

 ## Next steps